mujdricza/taskcoach_manager/README.md

   * count the overall efforts for each task during the tracked period, too
   * make sure the user doesn't overwrite the original file
   * handling negative duration with a warning (if the user accidentally set an effort end time before the effort start time, the duration will be negative)
+  * handle recurring efforts (don't remove them completely in cleaning mode even if they are 'done')
+  * remove 'already started' mark from tasks with efforts in cleaning mode
 - 20200620:
   * use default output file + optional output file parameter
   * make sure the file extensions are as expected